moov-io/ach/README.md

 ## Project Status

 ACH is under active development but already in production for multiple companies.
 Please star the project if you are interested in its progress.
+Right now we are building towards 100% support for the NACHA standards.
+NACHA issues specifications for Standard Entry Class (SEC) codes, which are designed for various business usecases.

 <details>
-<summary>Examples</summary>
+<summary>Supported Standard Entry Class (SEC) codes</summary>

 | SEC Code | Name                                  | Read Example                      | Write Example                      |
 |----------|---------------------------------------|-----------------------------------|------------------------------------|